LuapRebel/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panelplot](figure/panelplot-1.png)

 There is a difference in activity patterns between weekdays and weekends.
 The patterns are more evenly spread out throughout the day than on weekdays.
-Both days have their highest point at about the same time which lies around the range of intervals 800-900.
+The interval in and around 8:00-9:00AM is the most active time, on both weekdays and weekends.